 Reykjavík is also the home of the largest whales exhibition in the world, featuring 23 life-size models of the species found in the Icelandic waters.

-If you don’t fancy staying in the capital, there are other options as well.
+If you don’t fancy staying in the capital, there are other options as well as unique places to stay around the island.
 From Reykjavik, you can always book a Golden Circle Day Tour or go to the Blue Lagoon (make sure to pre-book).
 You can even go horse riding in Iceland before hopping on a boat to go hunting for the aurora, alongside the coastline of Reykjavik, to avoid the city lights.

 Prepare your holiday in Reykjavik with Thomson: